omergul123/LLModel/README.md

 # LLModel: Object Property Mapper for JSON

 LLModel is a library for mapping the JSON data to object properties.
+It works perfectly well alongside with [AFNetwoking][1].

 LLModel:
 * supports recursive model initializations (see examples below)
 * supports primitive values such as bool, char, integer, float and others
 * handles NULL values gracefully
-* handles Date and URL values properly
+* handles Date and URL values without any problem

 ## Example usage